UnlyEd/next-right-now/docs/concepts/env-and-stages.md

 The environment affects how the application **is bundled**, it is defined at **build time**. (webpack, hot-reloading, etc.)

-> i.e: When building the app using the `development` environment, you have access to PropTypes warnings, but you won't when using `production`.
+> e.g: When building the app using the `development` environment, you have access to PropTypes warnings, but you won't when using `production`.

 ---